Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Ever since the movie “Rambo” came out, everybody thinks a “Survival Knife” is this huge piece of steel, with a hollow handle to hold a survival kit.
 It looks cool in the movies, and you can find them all over the internet.
 But that’s exactly where they should stay – in the movies and on your computer screens – not in your survival pack!

 First of all, that hollow metal or plastic handle that you think is so spiffy is only held on with a simple nut or even a small dab of epoxy glue in the real cheap examples!
 They can easily break under the kind of abuse a real survival knife needs to be built to take.
 And about the stuff in that handle – yes it is good stuff to have, but what happens if you lose the knife?
-Now you are down both a knife, and a bunch of useful supplies!
-You would be better off carrying the water-proof matches, fishing line, etc. that is concealed in the handle, in your pocket, or a small personal kit, or other container.
+Now you are down both a knife and a bunch of useful supplies!
+You would be better off carrying the water-proof matches, fishing line, etc. that is concealed in the handle, in your pocket, or a small personal kit, or other containers.

 Remember the purpose of a knife in your Bug Out Bag is not to be a weapon, but a tool, and you want a knife that was best designed for that purpose, and nothing else.
 You need to look for a knife that is a “full tang.”
 This is also sometimes called a “one piece” or “integrated design.”